qsebring3930/cs2mulch/_pages/heap-insert.md

 ### Where To Place

-The *flipped* card should be placed as close to the *root* as possible.

 Each card can only hold two *leaf* cards, one on the upper-left corner, and one on the upper-right corner.

+The *flipped* card should be placed as as a leaf as close to the *root* as possible.
+When there are multiple possible cards with open corners for a leaf that are the same distance from the root, choose the *left-most* card.

-The upper-left corner is filled before the upper-right corner.
+If a card has both corners empty, the upper-left corner is filled before the upper-right corner.

+### Swap If Lower

 Once the *flipped* card has been placed, repeat the step below until you have found where to place it in the tree.

-### Swap If Lower

 1. If the *flipped* card is **less than** the card below it in the tree, **swap the two cards** and repeat this check.